 (LICENSEE completes sections marked in red)

 The United States Geological Survey (USGS) seeks well qualified pilot phase partners to develop and cooperatively test products that use the ShakeAlert system earthquake early warning notification product (i.e. a ShakeAlert® Message) in real-world applications.
 Licensee is one such pilot partner.
-The ShakeAlert system is not complete but ShakeAlert Message alert servers are operational in California, Oregon, and Washington.
+The ShakeAlert system is not complete but ShakeAlert Message (alert) servers are operational in California, Oregon, and Washington.

 Licensee may develop products and services that use ShakeAlert Materials with the aim of commercial (sale) or non-commercial distribution to clients.
 Permissible uses include, but not limited to both machine-to-machine applications and human notification systems.
 Licensee may develop and test products and services under this Agreement, but not on sale or offered for sale without a License to Operate (LtO).
 LtO may be approved for pilots that successfully demonstrate their ability to meet performance standards for alert delivery and other mandated ShakeAlert guidelines (e.g., following mandated alerting thresholds and recommended education and training guidelines established by the USGS and (or) USGS Delegates) for the specific applications described in the Statement of Work included in this Appendix A.